If you're ready for a break after one of our free London walking tours, an affordable afternoon tea should hit the spot.

 Tea here is an event – one that guests must prepare for, in fact, as the dress code “leans more towards elegance” providing a good excuse to get yourself dressed into your finest, lending another layer to the feel of an event, rather than a meal.

-Sandwiches served on a variety of hand-made breads (with vegetarian options being controversially better than the standard meat-based items) are served until you are full!
+Sandwiches served on a variety of hand-made bread (with vegetarian options being controversially better than the standard meat-based items) are served until you are full!

 Delectable scones with nearly every jam under the sun are served underneath a beautiful plate containing tiny hand-crafted desserts that look too beautiful to eat.